Does polishing a car make a difference?

 Before and after: what you actually see

 The honest test is direct sunlight.
-On an un-polished older car you see a web of fine circular scratches all over the bonnet and roof -- that is sunlight catching the edges of thousands of wash marks.
-After a machine polish, those scratches are gone and the sun turns into a sharp reflection instead of a halo.
-Colours look deeper too: black goes jet black, reds and blues gain depth, metallic flake really sparkles.
+On an un-polished older car you see a web of fine circular scratches all over the bonnet and roof; that is sunlight catching the edges of thousands of wash marks.
+After a machine polish, those scratches are gone, and the sun turns into a single sharp reflection instead of a hazy halo.
+Colours look deeper too: black goes jet black, reds and blues gain depth, and metallic flake really sparkles.

-That is why the sequence matters: you polish first to fix the paint, then protect.
-Skip the polish and you just seal the swirl marks in.
+That is why the sequence matters.
+You polish first to fix the paint, then protect.
+Skip the polish and you simply seal the swirl marks in under a coating that will faithfully preserve every one of them.
 The most common myths around this -- including the expensive ones -- are unpacked in car polishing misconceptions.

 When polishing makes the biggest difference